-If you are wondering under what circumstances a landlord can increase rent and what laws they need to follow in order to increase a tenants rent then continue reading, because that is exactly what we are going to be covering in this article.
+You never want your rent to be increased.
+But, it does happen.
+So if you are wondering under what circumstances a landlord can increase rent and what laws they need to follow in order to increase a tenant’s rent then continue reading.
 As a tenant you can have some peace of mind knowing that your landlord is not allowed to just increase your monthly rent at random, there are certain procedures to follow and a tenant needs to be well aware of the future rent increase prior to the rent going up.

 When is a Landlord Allowed to Increase Rent and How Do They Go About It?

-If you live in a state with rent control then you do not need to worry about rent increases too much but if you do not then a landlord’s right to increase a tenants rent will depend entirely on if the tenant has signed a lease/rental agreement or is paying their rent on a month to month basis.
+If you live in a state with rent control then you do not need to worry about rent increases too much.
+If you do not live in a state with rent control then a landlord’s right to increase a tenant’s rent will depend entirely on if the tenant has signed a lease/rental agreement or is paying their rent on a month-to-month basis.

 If a tenant has signed a lease/rental agreement then a landlord does not have the right to increase the rent until the end of the lease period.
 The exception to this is if in the lease agreement a calculated rent increase has been stated or the tenant agrees to having the rent occasionally increased.